berrym/lusush/BACKSPACE_ENHANCEMENT_IMPLEMENTATION.md

 ✅ **Robust fallback** handling for edge cases
 ✅ **Zero regressions** in existing functionality

-The implementation is production-ready with comprehensive testing, optimal performance, and clean integration with the existing LLE architecture.
+The implementation is production-ready with comprehensive testing, optimal performance, mathematical correctness for all edge cases, and clean integration with the existing LLE architecture.

+**Final Status**: All identified issues resolved, comprehensive edge case handling implemented, and 100% test coverage achieved with mathematical validation.